Are you heading to Washington DC for the first time? Great! Here is my Washington DC itinerary on all the best things to do in the city!

 I really enjoyed how interactive this museum was – it’s almost like a theme park at times.
 I would say the International Spy Museum is perfect for kids but I had so much fun here.
 Let’s say it’s perfect for kids and big kids alike.

 Are you looking to eat at one of the best restaurants in the city?
 Then look no further than China Chilcano.
-This is a fusion restaurant of Peruvian and Chinese, so expect things like ceviche and dim sum on the menu.
+This is a contemporary Peruvian restaurant with a strong Asian influence, so expect things like Asian-style ceviches as well as Peruvian-inspired nigiris.
 In fact, when I was there they had over 17 different ceviches to choose from!
 I’m not just saying this, but my meal at China Chilcano was one of the best I’ve had in a very long time.
 I really can’t recommend this place enough so make sure you add it to your DC trip!

 W Hotel, Washington DC